codezero-be/filesystem/README.md

 ## Security

-If you discover any security related issues, please email <ivan@codezero.be> instead of using the issue tracker.
+If you discover any security related issues, please [email me](mailto:ivan@codezero.be) instead of using the issue tracker.

 ## License